archived-user/mydocs/Computer Networking 6th Ed - Kurose & Ross.md

 - it is limited to use 7-bit ASCII format to encode the body of each message.
 - it places all content objects into one message (whereas HTTP encapsulates each object in its own HTTP response message).

-Mail Access Protocols - used to pull messages from mailbox in a Mail Server to a receiver's User Agent or local PC.
+#### App-layer Protocol - Mail Access Protocols
+Used to pull messages from mailbox in a Mail Server to a receiver's User Agent or local PC.
 1. Post Office Protocol Version 3 (POP3): User Agent establish TCP connection to Mail Server.
 Goes through the following phases:
   - Authorisation, authenticate user based on credentials entered.
   - Transaction, User Agent retrieves messages and allows user to mark out or unmark messages for deletion and obtain mail statistics.
   - Update, Mail Server deletes marked messages.
   - POP3 does not store user state and requires explicit deletion of messages, simplifying POP3 server implementation.
   - POP3 has 2 modes, download-and-delete, which removes the message from Mail Server once a copy is saved by the User Agent on the local PC.
   - download-and-keep, which does not remove the message even after reading.

 2. Internet Mail Access Protocol (IMAP): extends POP3 with more features (but makes both server and client implementation more complex).
   - Each message in the IMAP server is associated with a folder (all incoming messages are associated with INBOX by default).
   - User may create folders and move messages across user-created folders.
   - User may also search for messages matching specific criteria.
   - IMAP maintains user state information (names of folders and message association).
   - IMAP permit a User Agent to only retrieve the header of a message or just one part of a multipart MIME message.
 Useful for low-bandwidth connection to avoid downloading long or huge messages.

 3. HTTP: web based access to email service.
   - Web browser is the User Agent, communicates with remote mailbox via HTTP.
   - Messages are retrieved from mailbox to display on browser using HTTP as well.
   - Messages are also sent from browser to sender's mail server using HTTP.
   - (but communication between sender's and receiver's mail servers is still via SMTP).

 #### App-layer Protocol - DNS (Domain Name System)
 This protocol enables the directory service of the internet, mapping hostnames to IP addresses.